BLACK FRIDAY SALE – 33% off European breakdown cover in France*

 Breakdown cover in France

 If you’re driving to France, breakdown cover isn’t a legal requirement.
 But if you have car trouble while you’re away, it can definitely come in handy.
-For example, if you get a puncture and don’t have a spare, you can easily call for English-speaking help.
+For example, if your brakes fail, you can easily call the RAC who can organise roadside assistance.
 If your car breaks down and you need to be towed to a garage, you’ll be covered for recovery costs.

 UK breakdown cover doesn’t usually cover you in Europe – unless you’ve bought European cover as an add-on.
 That means you’ll need to buy a separate European breakdown cover policy before you go.
 Browse our breakdown cover in France for a single trip, or annual cover.

-Get complete peace of mind whilst driving in Europe.
-And if you choose our Comprehensive Plus cover, you'll have best cover on the market1.
+Get complete peace of mind whilst driving in France.
+And if you choose our Comprehensive Plus cover, you'll have the best cover on the market1.

 24/7 English-speaking helpline